THE PARABLE OF THE UNFORGIVING SERVANT

 The Lord Jesus further illustrated His answer with the parable of the unforgiving servant in Matthew 18:23-25.

-The parable is about a servant who owed his master ten thousands talents (about fifteen million dollars) and because he was unable to pay his debt, his master commanded that he and his wife and children and all that he had be sold.
+The parable is about a servant who owed his master ten thousand talents (about fifteen million dollars), and because he was unable to pay his debt, his master commanded that he and his wife and children and all that he had to be sold.

 Every sin is a debt.
 This is why the Lord Jesus teaches us to pray thus: “And forgive us our debts, as we forgive our debtors.”
 (Matt.
 6:12 NKJV).

-Not only did God choose to forgive and forget our sins, He also chose never to deal with us as our sins deserve.
-He chose never to treat us as one time sinners or debtors.
+Not only did God choose to forgive and forget our sins, but He also chose never to deal with us as our sins deserve.
+He decided never to treat us as one-time sinners or debtors.

-According to Jesus’ parable of the unforgiving servant, after his master has dealt mercifully with him, forgiving him and writing off his debt, the servant went out and found one of his fellow servants who owed him a hundred denarii (about fifty dollars).
+According to Jesus’ parable of the unforgiving servant, after his master has dealt mercifully with him by forgiving him and writing off his debt, the servant went out and found one of his fellow servants who owed him a hundred denarii (about fifty dollars).

-Although his fellow servant fell down at his feet and begged him for mercy and patience, he would neither listen nor pardon him.
-But, he took him by the throat and threw him into the prison till he would pay the debt.
+Although his fellow servant fell at his feet and begged him for mercy and patience, he would neither listen nor pardon him.
+But he took him by the throat and threw him into the prison till he would pay the debt.

-When the news got to the master, he was very angry and said to him, “You wicked servant!
+When the news got to his master, he was furious and said to him, “You wicked servant!
 I forgave you all that debt because you begged me.
 ‘Should you not also have had compassion on your fellow servant, just as I had pity on you?”
 (Matt.
 18:32-33 NKJV).

-Among several lessons, the parable of the unforgiving servant clearly teaches us the following vital lessons:
+Among several lessons, the parable of the unforgiving servant teaches us the following vital lessons:

-First, it is a gross wickedness not to forgive those who sin against us:
+First, it is gross wickedness not to forgive those who sin against us: